 - Style mothers, bridesmaids and guests hair as required.

 - Ensure everyone has immaculately styled hair so that they look splendid on the wedding pictures.

 - Rest assured you will look fantastic throughout the whole of your day.

 A nice to have or two might be skills in the following areas:

-- Fixing and lacing up gowns to ease the inevitable stress on bridesmaids and mothers; arranging buttonholes, securing cravats and fixing by invisible thread, safety pins and stain removal!
+- Lacing up gowns to ease the inevitable stress on bridesmaids and mothers; sorting out buttonholes, tying cravats and fixing by hand, safety pinning and stain and mark removal!